hungphongbk/vue-ssr-docs/vi/basic.md

 })
 ```

-The `context` object can also be shared with the Vue app instance, allowing components to dynamically register data for template interpolation.
+The `context` object can also be shared with the ứng dụng Vue instance, allowing components to dynamically register data for template interpolation.

 In addition, the template supports some advanced features such as:

 - Auto injection of critical CSS when using `*.vue` components;
-- Auto injection of asset links and resource hints when using `clientManifest`;
+- Auto injection of asset links và resource hints when using `clientManifest`;
-- Auto injection and XSS prevention when embedding Vuex state for client-side hydration.
+- Auto injection và XSS prevention when embedding Vuex state for client-side hydration.

 We will discuss these when we introduce the associated concepts later in the guide.